Dr Madeline Marshall (Maddie, she/her)

 Leading a James Webb Space Telescope (JWST) program to study the host galaxies of the first quasars, and involved with several other exciting JWST projects studying the early Universe including PEARLS and GA-NIFS.

 Completed a PhD at the University of Melbourne and a BSc (Honours) at the University of Tasmania.
+Previous Plaskett Fellow at the National Research Council Canada, Herzberg Astronomy and Astrophysics Research Centre, in Victoria, British Columbia.

 Contact me: madeline_marshall (at) outlook (dot) com